The Importance of Protecting Your International Workforce

 1. Review Your Company’s Current Status and Insurance

-Begin by evaluating your existing insurance policies – both health and travel – and understand their benefits, limits, and exclusions.
-Verify if your current plan covers risks like pandemics or travel delays caused by extreme weather.
+Begin by evaluating your existing insurance policies, including both health and travel insurance, to understand their benefits, limits, and exclusions.
+Verify whether your current plan covers risks such as pandemics or travel delays due to extreme weather.

 Next, assess your company’s base and operational locations.
 To choose the right insurance, determine which category best describes your company today:

 Your insurance needs will vary depending on your company’s structure and growth plans.
-If you plan to expand internationally in the coming year, it’s wise to plan your coverage ahead of time to keep pace with your business growth.
+If you plan to expand internationally in the coming year, it’s wise to plan your coverage in advance to keep pace with your business growth.

 2. Determine How Many Employees Need International Coverage